FuelLabs/sway/docs/src/blockchain-development/calling_contracts.md

 The FuelVM achieves end user and inter contract communication primarily with the [`call`](https://github.com/FuelLabs/fuel-specs/blob/master/specs/vm/opcodes.md#call-call-contract) opcode.

-Sway provides a nice way manage calls with its `abi` system.
+Sway provides a nice way to manage calls with its `abi` system.

 ## Script Calls